DuanhaoranCC/GraphMVM/README.md

 # GraphMVM

-This repository is for the source code of the paper "Cross-View Masked Model for Self-Supervised Graph Representation Learning."
+IEEE Transactions on Artificial Intelligence
-This paper is under review.
+This repository is for the source code of the journal IEEE Transactions on Artificial Intelligence paper "Cross-View Masked Model for Self-Supervised Graph Representation Learning."

 ## Dependencies